ksemenza/Intro-Python-II/README.md

 ### Day 1 MVP

-* Create the input command parser in `adv.py` which allows the program to receive player input and commands to move to rooms in the four cardinal directions.
+* Create the input command parser in `adv.py` which allows the program to receive player input and commands to move to rooms in the four parking_lotdinal directions.
 * Fill out Player and Room classes in `player.py` and `room.py`

 ### Day 2 MVP

 * Make rooms able to hold multiple items
-* Make the player able to carry multiple items
+* Make the player able to parking_lotry multiple items
-* Add items to the game that the user can carry around
+* Add items to the game that the user can parking_lotry around
 * Add `get [ITEM_NAME]` and `drop [ITEM_NAME]` commands to the parser

 ## Specification